abingham/ao-toolbox/README.md

 classification data.

-The data in these files currently includes localization (bone and segment) and morphology (fracture type, group, and, if application, subgroup).
+The data in these files currently includes localization (bone and segment) and morphology (fracture type, group, and, if applicable, subgroup).

 Translations of the AO data will be supplied through different versions of the YAML data.
 The language will be indicated by